Using Insurance For Bariatric Surgery

 - If the diet and/or exercise regimen is not effectively helping you lose weight, go see your physician again and have him/her recommend an alternative program.

 - Continue the weigh-ins.
-Have copies of this record available when you come in to see Dr. Snyder.
+Have copies of this record available when you come in to see our physicians.

-If your physician has questions or concerns about this plan, please have him/her contact Dr. Snyder directly.
-If this information is in hand at your consult with Dr. Snyder, the approval process, if you qualify for surgery, is usually quite easy.
+If your primary care physician has questions or concerns about this plan, please have him/her contact us directly.
+If this information is in hand at your consult with us— the approval process, if you qualify for surgery— is usually quite easy.
 We will make every effort to expedite the process for you at this point.

 How this is often done:

 Note: Specific diets mentioned are for the purpose of illustration only.
 They are not meant to be a guide for, or suggestion of treatment options.

 For example, it would be great to have your physician recommend Jenny Craig for 6 months.
 Have him/her record the recommendations and your agreement to try them.
 Documentation at every encounter is critical and will need to be available to present to your insurer.
 The more details the better.

 Make sure that there are visits during the interval of your diet regimen and weights recorded — monthly at least.

 Using a diet regimen is not a recipe for failure, although we must note the following.
 You may lose some weight, but it has been proven that for the morbidly obese individual, the “success” of traditional weight loss regimens is less than 5%.
 ALL of you have experienced this first hand already.

 We hope that this memo will prevent the delays in the pre-approval of the bariatric surgery insurance process and the denials we have unfortunately seen in the recent past.
 If you have questions, please contact us.
 We appreciate your help.